-- (1) As soon as the Company's affairs are fully wound up the Liquidator shall make up an account of the winding up, showing: - (a) how it has been conducted and how the Company's property has been disposed of; - (b) details of the remuneration charged and expenses incurred by the Liquidator during the period since the last report (if any); - (c) a description of the work done by the Liquidator during the period since the last report (if any) in respect of which the remuneration was charged and the expenses incurred; and - (d) a summary of the receipts and payments during that period. - (2) The Liquidator shall, before the end of the period of fourteen (14) days beginning with the day on which the account is made up: - (a) send a copy of the account to the Company's Shareholders, and - (b) send a copy of the account to the Company's creditors. - (3) The Liquidator shall send the account to the last known addresses of the Shareholders and creditors of the Company as recorded by the Company.
-If there is no known address for a Shareholder or creditor (as applicable) of the Company, the Liquidator shall not be required to send a copy of the account to that Shareholder or creditor (as applicable). - (4) The Liquidator shall, before the end of that period (but not before sending it to the Shareholders and creditors of the Company), send to the Registrar (and where the Company is an Authorised Person to the DFSA) a copy of the account. - (5) If the Liquidator fails to comply with this Article, he is liable to a fine, as set out in Schedule 5.
+- (1) As soon as the Company's affairs are fully wound up the Liquidator shall make up a Final Account of the winding up, showing: - (a) how it has been conducted and how the Company's property has been disposed of; - (b) details of the remuneration charged and expenses incurred by the Liquidator during the period since the last Liquidator's Report (if any); - (c) a description of the work done by the Liquidator during the period since the last Liquidator's Report (if any) in respect of which the remuneration was charged and the expenses incurred; and - (d) a summary of the receipts and payments during that period. - (2) The Liquidator shall, before the end of the period of fourteen (14) days beginning with the day on which the Final Account is made up: - (a) send a copy of the Final Account to the Company's Shareholders, and - (b) send a copy of the Final Account to the Company's creditors. - (3) The Liquidator shall send the Final Account to the last known addresses of the Shareholders and creditors of the Company as recorded by the Company.
+If there is no known address for a Shareholder or creditor (as applicable) of the Company, the Liquidator shall not be required to send a copy of the Final Account to that Shareholder or creditor (as applicable). - (4) The Liquidator shall, before the end of that period (but not before sending it to the Shareholders and creditors of the Company), send to the Registrar (and where the Company is an Authorised Person to the DFSA) a copy of the Final Account. - (5) If the Liquidator fails to comply with this Article, he is liable to a fine, as set out in Schedule 5.